s-a-y/archistar-be-test/README.md

 So I decided to settle with processing inside the DB (casting string values to double precision).
 To speed things up a little on big datasets - we can store results into the cache and only bust that cache when property or analytics gets added / updated.

+Now main objective has been achieved.

+One more thing before we wrap up:
+- added json formatter to logging config and added RequestLogging middleware to log request and response, useful for API debugging